ketzhang/BIS15W2024_kzhang/lab4/lab4_hw.md

 ```

 **8. Do herbivores or carnivores have, on average, a larger `mean.hra.m2`?
 Remove any NAs from the data.**
+Herbivores has a larger "mean.hra.m2" value compare to carnivores.

 ```r
 mean(herb$mean.hra.m2, na.rm = T)